BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 This army may include: Smaug.
  **ARMY BONUS**
-The Desolator of the North army list does not get a special rule â€” having a massive fire-breathing Dragon is a deadly enough bonus as it is!
+The Desolator of the North army list does not get a special rule — having a massive fire-breathing Dragon is a deadly enough bonus as it is!

 ![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image227.jpeg)

 **SMAUG 700 POINTS**

-**DRAGON, MONSTER, INFANTRY, HERO â€” HERO OF LEGEND**
+**DRAGON, MONSTER, INFANTRY, HERO — HERO OF LEGEND**

 *Smaug is a Fire-drake hailing from the mountains far to the north, and it is doubtless that he is the largest and most powerful of his kind